thriveweb/sailinginparadise/content/pages/home.md

 mobileVideo: >-
   https://player.vimeo.com/external/350091800.sd.mp4?s=59f7faaaf8417b36509068b7a3ffd12065e2e972&profile_id=164
 featuredSlider:
-  - buttonUrl: boat-charter/gold-coast-christmas-parties/
-    description: Experience an unforgettable Christmas Party on the water!
-    title: Christmas Party Charters
   - buttonUrl: /cruise/gold-coast-island-cruise/
     description: 3 hour afternoon cruise with light lunch and beach activities.
     title: Island Cruise
+  - buttonUrl: boat-charter/
+    description: For any occasion.
+From 3 hours to a full day.
+BYO or fully catered.
+    title: Private Skippered Boat Hire
   - buttonUrl: boat-charter/gold-coast-hens-parties/
     description: >-
       We are the hens party specialists.
 Let us create a truly special event for you and your friends.
     title: Gold Coast Hens Party
+  - buttonUrl: cruise/gold-coast-sunset-city-lights-cruise/
+    description: 2 hour of bliss on the Gold Coast Broadwater at dusk...
+    title: Sunset & City Lights
   - buttonUrl: cruise/gift-vouchers/
     description: A beautiful evening on the water at sunset
     title: Gift the gift of experience
-  - buttonUrl: boat-charter/
-    description: For any occasion.
-From 3 hours to a full day.
-BYO or fully catered.
-    title: Private Skippered Boat Hire
-  - buttonUrl: cruise/gold-coast-sunset-city-lights-cruise/
-    description: 2 hour of bliss on the Gold Coast Broadwater at dusk...
-    title: Sunset & City Lights
 featuredBanner:
   buttonTitle: A beautiful evening on the water makes the perfect gift!
   buttonUrl: cruise/gift-vouchers/